shreya-29-m/digital-forensic-analysis/README.md

 # 🔐 Digital Forensic Analysis Tool

-A cybersecurity tool that analyzes Windows Security Logs to detect suspicious activities like brute-force attacks and privilege escalation.
+A cybersecurity tool that detects real-world cyber attacks like brute-force login attempts and privilege escalation using Windows Security Logs.

+---

+## 🎯 Why This Project?

+Most log analysis tools are complex and hard to understand.

+This project focuses on:
+- Simple detection of real attack patterns
+- Clear explanation of threats
+- Easy-to-read HTML forensic reports

+Even non-technical users can understand what happened in the system.

 ---